ThymonA/redm_extended/README.md

 ## Features
 - Weight based inventory system
-- Weapons support, including support for attachments and tints
+- Weapons support
 - Supports different money accounts (defaulted with cash, bank and black money)
-- Many official resources available in our GitHub
-- Job system, with grades and clothes support
+- Job system with grades
-- Supports multiple languages, most strings are localized
-- Easy to use API for developers to easily integrate ESX to their projects
+- Easy to use API for developers to easily integrate RDX to their projects
 - Register your own commands easily, with argument validation, chat suggestion and using FXServer ACL

 ## Screenshots